MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxexec.md

 ---

 # required metadata
-title: "rxExec function (RevoScaleR) | Microsoft Docs"
+title: "rxExec function (RevoScaleR) "
 description: " Allows distributed execution of a function in parallel across nodes (computers) or cores  of a compute context such as a cluster. "
 keywords: "(RevoScaleR), rxExec, IO"
 author: "heidisteen"